 His Lawyer Spoke Out After The Court Denied His Latest Request

 In December 2018, Avery’s lawyer, Kathleen Zellner, announced a new development in the Avery case.
-The attorney revealed that she had enlisted the help of one of the world’s leading DNA experts, Dr. Richard Selden.
+It was revealed that Zellner had asked Dr. Richard Selden, one of the world’s most respected DNA experts, for help.

 He agreed to test the bones in the Manitowoc County Gravel Pit, should the court allow it.
 However, the request was denied by the Wisconsin Court of Appeals.
 But, that certainly doesn’t mean it’s the end of the road for Avery.
 Zellner said to Newsweek, “The appellate court wants to resolve the issues on Avery’s current appeal before the new issue re: bone testing is addressed.”